My name is Amanda Hooper and I'm a user researcher at Companies House.

 Essentially, user research is centred around meeting customers’ needs and making our digital services accessible to all.

-In short, if we don’t meet GDS standards, we won’t be able to make our services publicly available on GOV.UK
+In short, if we do not meet GDS standards, we will not be able to make our services publicly available on GOV.UK.

 I work closely with our user experience team, product manager and scrum team; and I play a key role in representing user research at GDS assessments.

 I was a proud member of the team that met all 18 standards of an alpha assessment for an accounts project in February.